cjerdonek/groome-python-expected/docs/releasing.md

 Release a new version
 ---------------------

-This section describes steps to release a new version of Pizza, once the setup steps above have been followed:
+This section describes in detail the steps to release a new version of Pizza, assuming the above setup steps have been followed.
+At a high level, the steps are roughly as follows:

 1. Finalize source
-2. Merge to release branch
+2. Merge to release branch, if necessary
 3. Register release on PyPI
 4. Upload release to PyPI
 5. Tag the commit